Mexican Street Corn Must Try

 Instructions

-While the corn cooks grab a small bowl Combine mayonnaise sour cream sriracha kosher salt and lime salt if using Stir until smooth and creamy Adjust the sriracha and salt to match your taste preferences
+While the corn cooks whisk together mayonnaise sour cream sriracha kosher salt and lime salt in a small bowl.
+Stir until smooth and creamy.
+You can add more sriracha for a spicier kick.

 Storage Tips